What the 1987 Crash Still Teaches Long-Term Investors

 Why Timing Fails and Planning Wins

-Research consistently shows it’s virtually impossible to predict when downturns will occur—or when recoveries will begin.
-Missing even a handful of the best days in the market can dramatically reduce long-term returns.
+Research consistently shows it's virtually impossible to predict when downturns will occur—or when recoveries will begin.
+Missing even a handful of the best days in the market can dramatically reduce long-term returns, and those best days often cluster close to the worst ones.

 The better strategy?